abcxyzi/RadDet/README.md

 # Wideband Radar Detection Dataset (RadDet)

 We introduce a challenging public dataset for radar detection (RadDet), comprising a large corpus of radar signals occupying a wideband spectrum across diverse radar density environments and signal-to-noise ratio settings.
 This repo contains the download links to our radar dataset and the associated conference paper "RadDet: A Wideband Dataset for Real-Time Radar Spectrum Detection".
-This work was accepted for publication at the 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2025) in Hyderabad, India.
+This work was published at the 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2025) in Hyderabad, India.

 You can access our preprint 📄 here: https://arxiv.org/abs/2501.10407